terra-campaigns/unsettled/campaigns/Book_01/directory/DuskmeadowFringe/BanditsBath.md

 It cannot be opened from the outside.
 A silver skull keeps it open.

-Hideout of petty bandits that steal rural villages.
+Hideout of petty bandits that steal from rural villages.
 Their treasures are kept safe by Chaos Cultists

 Two villagers went in a few days ago.